hmisonne/Serverless_WouldYouRather/README.md

 It returns an empty body.

-* `GenerateUploadUrl` - returns a pre-signed URL that can be used to upload an attachment file for a QUESTION item.
+* `GenerateUploadUrl` - it is used to add a picture to a QUESTION item.

 `POST https://{{apiId}}.execute-api.us-east-1.amazonaws.com/dev/questions/{questionId}/attachment`